uniVocity/univocity-trader/README.md

 Thank you!

-# We build custom strategies for you

-If you are a trader looking for a coder to implement your strategy, send an e-mail to jbax@univocity.com and I'll gladly work with you.

 ## More to come (a.k.a.
 ROADMAP)

 This is my personal TODO list of what is going to come to this library (in order):